The Beatles Logo

 Beatles LogoThe Beatles Logo PNG

-The legendary Liverpudlians did not think too much about their emblem and made The Beatles logo in the form of an inscription of the name of their band.
-The graphic design of the emblem emphasized the first syllable to play with the word combination “beat,” reflecting the brand’s essence.
+The legendary Liverpudlians did not ponder long over their emblem and made The Beatles logo as a script of their band’s name.
+In the graphic design of the emblem, emphasis was placed on the first syllable to play on the word “beat,” reflecting the essence of the brand.

 The Beatles: Brand overview